ranahardik28/react-interactive-tour/README.md

 # More Features Coming Soon:

-Stay tuned for exciting updates and expansions to the `react-tour` library!
+Stay tuned for exciting updates and expansions to the `react-interactive-tour` library!
 Our team is hard at work developing additional components and features to further enhance your experience with react tour in React applications.
 Keep an eye on our roadmap for upcoming releases, and be the first to explore new functionalities as they become available.

 <br/><br/>

 # Contributions and Feedback:

 We welcome contributions, bug reports, and feature requests from the community.
-Whether you're interested in submitting a pull request, reporting a bug, or sharing your ideas for enhancements, your input is invaluable in shaping the future of the `react-tour` library.
+Whether you're interested in submitting a pull request, reporting a bug, or sharing your ideas for enhancements, your input is invaluable in shaping the future of the `react-interactive-tour` library.
 Thank you for your support and collaboration!